shan18/Perceiver-Resampler-XAttn-Captioning/README.md

 $ python3 -m pip install -r requirements.txt
 ```

+## Dataset

+The training scripts and the model architecture can support can image-to-text and video-to-text tasks right out of the box.
+What needs to be changed is the dataset class in `dataset.py` to support your own dataset.
+However, the current codebase offers the code to create data loaders only for the MSCOCO and the MLSLT (Multiligual Sign-Language Translation) dataset.

+For instructions on how to download and setup the dataset, check the [README](data/README.md) in the `data/` directory.

 ## Training

 For training a model with the default set of parameters, run